adolya/anycloud-templates-aws-base/README.md

 # IMPORTANT
 After account infrastructure defined as code.
 Go to AWS console security credentials and deactivate/delete access key we used at the begining<br>
-Also eneable Two Factor Authentication for your root account.
+Also enable Two Factor Authentication for your root account.
 And use the admin_user, for your future needs.